 - STEP 1: Once ready, your admitting department will invite you to complete an I-20/DS-2019 Request within the University of Chicago's OIA Portal.
 Please note you will need your CNET ID and password to access the OIA Portal.
-NOTE: Activating your CNET ID may take 48-hours to fully complete, which could prevent successful login to the OIA portal.
+NOTE: Activating your CNET ID may take up to 3 days to fully complete, which could prevent successful login to the OIA portal.

 - STEP 3: Upon upload, your I-20/DS-2019 Request will be reviewed by our office and you will be notified if it is complete to process or incomplete and requires further attention.

 - STEP 4: If accepted, your I-20 or DS-2019 will be issued within 3 weeks.
 If rejected, you will be notified by email why your submission was rejected (e.g. missing documents, etc.).

 - STEP 5: Once your I-20/DS-2019 is issued, you will receive an email with your SEVIS ID#, School/Program Code, and next step instructions to pay the SEVIS Fee and schedule a visa appointment at a U.S. embassy/consulate.

 Required documentation for the I-20/DS-2019 Request:

 - A copy of the biographical page(s) in your passport (the pages with your picture, name and date of birth).
 Your passport must be valid for at least 6 months into the future at all times while in F-1/J-1 status.